52 Types of Beetles in Washington State

 Perhaps one of Washington’s best-known and most easily identifiable beetles, Photuris fireflies mimic females of a different species to catch and eat males.

 Though many insects use pheromones to attract mates, female Photuris fireflies have an interesting tactic.
-They are very cunning types of beetles in Washington state.
+They are a very cunning type of beetle in Washington state.

 When mating season comes around, they produce light patterns that mimic those made by another species.
 The males see these false signals and come running, but things get ugly fast once they arrive.